folio-org/raml-module-builder/README.md

 9. `foreignKeys` - adds / removes foreign keys (trigger populating data in a column based on a field in the json and creating a FK constraint)
 10. `uniqueIndex` - create a unique index on a field in the json
  - the `tOps` indicates the table operation - ADD means to create this index, DELETE indicates this index should be removed
- - the `caseSensitive` allows you to create case insensitive indexes (boolean true / false), if you have a string field that may have different casings and you want the value to be unique no matter the case
+ - the `whereClause` allows you to create partial indexes, for example:  "whereClause": "WHERE (jsonb->>'enabled')::boolean = true"
+11. `index` - create a btree index on a field in the json
+ - the `tOps` indicates the table operation - ADD means to create this index, DELETE indicates this index should be removed
  - the `whereClause` allows you to create partial indexes, for example:  "whereClause": "WHERE (jsonb->>'enabled')::boolean = true"
 11. `customSnippetPath` - a relative path to a file with custom sql commands for this specific table
 12. `deleteFields` / `addFields` - delete (or add with a default value), a field at the specified path for all json entries in the table